Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/04-submitting-jobs.md

 ~~~
 {: .output}

+Task: If you look again at the python code, there are optional arguments that could make your code even faster (apart from requesting more resources).
+Can you guess what they are and how to run it???

 ## Practise makes perfect: Matlab
 Lets try one more job submission to reinforce the habit.
 This time we will submit a completely different matlab script that performs aggregation calculations on a csv file.

-If you are used to using Matlab on your local machine, using matlab is a little different here on artemis.
-High performance computers generally work best when emmulating linux commands.
+If you are familiar with Matlab on your local machine, using matlab is a little different here on artemis.
+High performance computers generally work best when engaging software via linux commands.
 Applications that rely on graphical interfaces, while achievable with a nomachine interface or x11 forwarding described earlier, generally are slow and buggy.
 We will submit a pbs file that executes a matlab script in the advisable manner that suppresses graphical interaction.

 Before we begin, lets investigate the underlying data with bash commands.
-Working with large data files is covered in other training material, its an art in itself, but we'll get a feel for what we are working with with the ***head*** and ***wc*** commands.
+Working with large data files is covered in other training material, its an art in itself, however, we'll get a feel for what we are working with with the ***head*** and ***wc*** commands.

 ~~~
 head airline2008.csv